-4.2 What sort of computer will I need for Linux?
+What sort of computer will I need for Linux?

-Depending upon what you want to do with Linux, the system requirements can range from an old Intel 386 to a state of the art PC.
+This question has a lot of answers.
+The bottom line is: depending upon what you want to do with Linux, the system requirements can range from an old Intel 386 to a state of the art PC.

-This section of the chapter will go through all the major parts of hardware attached to a typical PC and detail what is expected to run a typical modern Linux desktop, starting first, with the CPU.
+This section of the chapter will go through all the major parts of hardware attached to a typical computer and detail what is expected to run a typical modern Linux desktop, starting first, with the CPU.

 CPU (Central Processor Unit)

-Most Modern day Linux distributions will require a minimum of around 1GB to use it to a reasonable degree, but if you wish to use Linux for non-graphical based uses, such as web page hosting, or a firewall, you can run a basic installation of Linux from almost nothing.
+Most Modern day Linux distributions will require a minimum of around 2GB to use it to a reasonable degree, but if you wish to use Linux for non-graphical based uses, such as web page hosting, or a firewall, you can run a basic installation of Linux from almost nothing.
 Some of the most basic installations will run on 8 MB (yes megabytes, not gigs!).
 If you’re going to be serious about Linux, and want optimal performance, then as with any software, the more RAM you have for it, the better it runs.
-Ideally, if you reckon you’re going to be a home user, at least 1GB RAM is required.
-If you want to do demanding stuff like perform movie editing, edit artwork or edit lots of audio, then we’re probably talking about 2GB+.
+Ideally, if you reckon you’re going to be a fairly standard home user, 4GB RAM is a reasonable minimum.
+If you want to do demanding stuff like perform movie editing, edit artwork or edit lots of audio, then we’re probably talking about 8GB+.
 Server users who want to serve up hundreds of websites may want 4GB, 8GB or even more, but again, if you want to make a small server with only a website or two and a low number of users, then you can get away with 1GB or less.

 In summary, If you have the RAM, Linux will use it, and it will be used well, thanks to the superb memory and process management within the Linux kernel a modern-day 64-bit version of Linux will support up to 64 TB (terabytes) of RAM.

 Hard Disk Drive (HDD) & Partitioning your disk for Linux